the-carlisle-group/PracticalAPL/APLSource/Chapters/Chapter1.md

 ## Structural Functions

-APL has other functions that are not scalar, and are referred to as structural.
+APL has other functions that are not scalar, and are referred to as **structural**.
 The Greek letter iota (`⍳`), in its monadic form, is the index ***generator function***, and the Greek letter rho (`⍴`) is the ***shape*** function: